miklevin/MikeLev.in/_includes/cat_api.md

 <ol>
+<li><a href="/blog/moz-links-api-touch-every-endpoint-in-python/">MOZ Links API, Touch Every Endpoint in Python</a> (Tue May 02, 2023)
+<br/>This article provides an introduction to using the MOZ Links API with Python.
+It covers how to import resources, load login credentials, configure variables, and make API requests.
+It also includes code to list the available sub-endpoints, provide human-friendly labels, and show example requests for each endpoint.
+Finally, it includes a function to hit the API and a code snippet to store the response in a SQLite database.</li>
 <li><a href="/blog/openai-codex-api-cost-getting-started-usage-pattern/">OpenAI Codex API Cost Getting Started Usage Pattern</a> (Sun Apr 30, 2023)
 <br/>Getting started with the OpenAI Codex API and worried about cost?
 Understand the cost pattern of catching up with a backlog, and then costs going down moving forward.
 Once my job was 'caught up', processing going forward was only 50 cents per day.</li>
 <li><a href="/blog/chip-chop-chip-chop-top-10-done/">Chip, Chop, Chip, Chop, Top-10 Done</a> (Fri Apr 28, 2023)